ITV Studios: Multistory Media

 Multistory Media originally started as the factual entertainment and features network production departments of Tyne Tees Television and Yorkshire Television.
 When ITV plc was created, the separate departments of these two subsidiaries were merged into Yorkshire Television and renamed Granada Productions North Factual Entertainment and Features.
 It was then renamed again as the Northern factual entertainment and features department within ITV Yorkshire as part of ITV Productions.
-At this point an internal reorganization took place to disband the management structure of Yorkshire Television and transfer the production business from Yorkshire Television Limited to ITV Productions Limited.
-The departments were then closed as part of a wider company production review but were relaunched in Leeds as Shiver.
-On 23 May 2019, Shiver changed their name to Multistory Media.
+At this point an internal reorganisation took place to disband the management structure of Yorkshire Television and transfer the production business from Yorkshire Television Limited to ITV Productions Limited.
+The departments were then closed as part of a wider company production review but were relaunched in Leeds as Shiver Productions.
+On 23 May 2019, Shiver Productions changed their name to Multistory Media.

 Today, Multistory Media is one of the largest producers of factual entertainment for television in the United Kingdom.
 Examples of Multistory Media productions are Paul O'Grady: For the Love of Dogs, 60 Minute Makeover and Peter Andre: My Life.